lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

   - **Graham Trope**, Department of Ophthalmology & Vision Sciences, University of Toronto
   - **Willy Wong**, Department of Electrical and Computer Engineering and Institute of Biomedical Engineering, University of Toronto

+## Demo
+ This [webpage](http://34.130.214.49:8080/) is a live demonstration of simulating longitudinal VF tests using our model and the corresponding glaucomatous visions.

 ## Usage
 #### Load the **Rotterdam**[[1]](#1) longitudinal visual field datasets and process the baseline VF tests: